3 Sept 21 – Chased by Hounds

 ‘Awww, Snuffly Wuffles, don’t…’ said the woman.
 It was their command to mobilize.

-Snuffly Wuffles ran right at me and I foolishly applied the breaks, which was when he clamped his jaws around my front tyre to prevent any forward movement.
+Snuffly Wuffles ran right at me and I foolishly applied the brakes, which was when he clamped his jaws around my front tyre to prevent any forward movement.
 He knew what he was doing.
 His two colleagues, I didn’t catch their names but I’m going to call them ‘Knee Muncher’ and ‘Elbow Chewer’ moved in from the side and, I think I’ve given it away a bit with the naming, latched their jaws onto my knee and elbow.

 ‘Awwww, stop that you lot.’ said the woman, still 50 yards down the road, in a tone I would use if I was talking to a fluffy unicorn who was being too affectionate.